 Medication management can also be an effective treatment option for kids.
 At Covenant Family Solutions, we have a team of Mental Health Nurse Practitioners that can assess and prescribe medications to help with your children’s mental health.

 It’s not easy.
 The problems we’re facing in our world today continue to worsen.
 But, as the old adage goes, raising children takes a village.
-I, for one, am happy to be a part of it.

 This blog originally appeared in The Lighthouse, an affiliate publication of the Clear Creek Amana School District.